mohini-kumar2005/Netflix-clone/README.md

 You can open `index.html` in your browser to preview locally.

-> 🔗 [Optional: You can deploy it on GitHub Pages or Netlify and add a live demo link here.]
+> 🔗Check live preview over here: (https://mohini-kumar2005.github.io/Netflix-clone/)

 ## 📁 Folder Structure